 Section 3.1 - Googological Notations Part 1

-We open up section 3 with an introduction to the work of who is arguably the most important figure in googology, Jonathan Bowers, with who he is and why is work is significant to googology.
-We will be focusing heavily on Jonathan Bowers' work throughout his site, so it's important for us to know who he is and the significance of his work.
+We open up section 3 with an introduction to the work of who one of the most important figures in googology, Jonathan Bowers, with who he is and why is work is significant to googology.

 Linear array notation is the simplest subset of Jonathan Bowers' famous large number system called BEAF (Bowers' Exploding Array Function).
 Here we learn about the history of this notation, and examine how it works up to arrays of 4 entries, including his googolisms defined up to that point.

-In this article, we continue learning about Bowers' array notation from where we left off, from 5-entry arrays to arrays with whatever number of entries.
+In this article, we continue learning about Bowers' array notation from where we left off, from 5-entry arrays to arrays with as many entries as we want.

-Hyper-E notation is the simplest subset of Sbiis Saibian's Extensible-E system, a large number system quite similar in spirit to Bowers' large number notation which is based upon a large number notation called poly-cell notation which Sbiis Saibian came up with as a kid.
+Hyper-E notation is the simplest subset of Sbiis Saibian's Extensible-E system, a large number system similar in spirit to Bowers' large number notation which is based a notation Saibian came up with as a kid.

-The fast-growing hierarchy (FGH for short) is a unique large number notation that uses infinite numbers to generate large finite numbers.
-It is notable largely because it is the most common benchmark googologists use to compare large numbers.
-Here we examine a subsystem of the FGH that goes up to the ordinal ww, which is as far as we'll go through the world of numbers in section 3.1.
+The fast-growing hierarchy is a unique large number notation that uses infinite numbers to generate large finite numbers.
+It is a very common benchmark googologists use to compare large numbers.
+Here we examine a subsystem of the hierarchy that goes up to the ordinal ww, which is as far as we'll go through the world of numbers in section 3.1.